d-baez/swe24/README.md

 2. Open the terminal and navigate to the project directory
 3. Run the following command:
     ```
     http-server
     ```
-4. Open the browser and navigate to the following URL given from running the previous command Ex:
+4. Open the browser and navigate to the following URL given from running the previous command.
+ <br>Example:
     ```
     Available on:
       http://127.0.0.1:8080